alexfernandez/alexfernandez.github.io/drafts/climate-change-solutions.md

 Another very interesting possibility is using algae, which are more efficient because they already have all the water necessary in their surroundings.
+The techniques are more difficult to implement than just planting trees.
+Also, if

+### Efficiency

+### Side Effects

+The side effects of planting a lot of trees are generally very nice: having a lot of trees.
+They cool the surroundings,
+help fixate the ground and provide a living environment for other creatures.
+In cities they lower the temperature of a street by at least five degrees in summer.

+There's the matter of albedo (or proportion of sunlight reflected): trees are generally darker than rock, and therefore can negate some of the benefits of carbon capture by absorbing heat.
+But this is a

+Also, what do we do with all that carbon once it is stored in trees?
+If we just leave them there then there is a limit to the carbon taken from the atmosphere.
+This solution might be potentially even more efficient if we somehow mowed down trees from time to time and disposed of them, for example by burying them or throwing them into the sea.

 ## Mirror Roofs